simon-barton/pelorus/README.md

 # GraphQL adapter for Waterline

-Pelorus can help you find what you're looking for using GraphQL and Waterline queries.
+Pelorus can help find what you're looking for using GraphQL and Waterline queries.

 Forked from [waterline-graphql adapter](https://github.com/strapi/waterline-graphql)